Lollidude/ud843-QuakeReport/README.md

 Used in a Udacity course in the Beginning Android Nanodegree.

-More info on the test Earthquake API available at: http://earthquake.usgs.gov/fdsnws/event/1/
+More info on the test again Earthquake API available at: http://earthquake.usgs.gov/fdsnws/event/1/

 Pre-requisites